Shahanak98/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     Get-AzureADUser
     ```

-#### Task2: Use PowerShell to create the Junior Admins group and add the user account of Isabel Garcia to the group
+#### Task 2: Use PowerShell to create the Junior Admins group and add the user account of Isabel Garcia to the group

 In this task, you will create the Junior Admins group and add the user account of Isabel Garcia to the group by using PowerShell.